 5.4.3.
-GENERAL CHARACTERISTICS
+General Characteristics

-- a) AREA: The swept area of the lifting rotor cannot exceed 250dm2.
-For helicopters with multiple rotors whose rotor shafts are more than one rotor diameter apart the total swept area of both rotors cannot exceed 250dm2.
-For helicopters with multiple rotors whose rotor shafts are less than one rotor diameter apart the swept area of both rotors (counting the area of superposition only once) cannot exceed 250dm2. - b) WEIGHT: The weight of the model aircraft (with fuel / with batteries) must not exceed 6.5 kg. - c) MOTOR: Maximum piston engine displacement: 15 cm3 2-cycle, 20 cm3 4-cycle, 25 cm3 gasoline only.
+- a) AREA: The swept area of the lifting rotor cannot exceed 250dm.
+For helicopters with multiple rotors whose rotor shafts are more than one rotor diameter apart the total swept area of both rotors cannot exceed 250dm.
+For helicopters with multiple rotors whose rotor shafts are less than one rotor diameter apart the swept area of both rotors (counting the area of superposition only once) cannot exceed 250dm.
+The tail rotor must be driven by the main rotor and must not be driven by a separate engine/motor. - b) WEIGHT: The weight of the model aircraft (with fuel / with batteries) must not exceed 6.5 kg. - MOTOR: Internal combustion engine displacement: no restrictions.
 Electric motors are limited to a maximum no load voltage of 51 volts for the propulsion circuit. - d) GYROS: The use of automatic stabilisation devices that utilise external references is forbidden.
 The use of pre-programmed flight manoeuvres is forbidden.
 The use of an electronic rate sensor is limited to rotation about the yaw axis. - e) ROTOR BLADES: All-metal main or tail rotor blades are prohibited.

 5.4.4.
-NOISE LIMIT
+Noise Limit

 Noise level measurements must be made before the start of a competition, preferably during the official practice day.
 The noise level must be measured at a distance of 3m (3 metre) while the helicopter is hovering with the skids/landing gear at 2m over the centre of a 2m diameter circle.
 A remote microphone mounted on a tripod must be used.
 The engine speed (RPM) must be the same as that used during the hovering portion of the flight schedules.
 During the measurement the helicopter must be rotated through 360° to determine the maximum noise level.
-The sound pressure level must not exceed 87dB (A) over a soft (grass) surface or 89dB (A) over a hard (asphalt, concrete, etc.) surface.
-If the noise level limit is exceeded during the first measurement, two additional measurements must be made to substantiate the noise level.
+The sound pressure level must not exceed 87dB (A) over a soft (grass) surface or 89dB (A) over a hard (asphalt, concrete, etc) surface.
+If the noise level limit is exceeded during the first measurement, two additional measurements must be made to substantiate the excessive noise level.
 The competitor may modify the helicopter and/or silencer system to reduce the noise level and after verification of an acceptable level, will be permitted to fly.
 If the noise level cannot be reduced to or below the noise level limit it will not be allowed to fly in the competition.
 The measuring equipment must be calibrated to the dB (A) sound pressure level scale defined in applicable ISO Standards.
 If noise measuring equipment that can be calibrated to ISO Standards is not available, the measurements will be advisory only and no competitor can be excluded from the competition.

 5.4.5.
-CONTEST AREA LAYOUT
+Contest Area Layout